Tuesday 28 November 2017

-We know 25% of women and 16% of men are affected by domestic violence during their adult lifetimes.
+We know 25 per cent of women and 16 per cent of men are affected by domestic violence during their adult lifetimes.
 Furthermore, all businesses can use the legal obligation to support staff health, safety and wellness to better protect their employees.
 The 16 Days of Action Against Domestic Violence campaign is encouraging businesses to support victims of domestic violence.

 Crest is delighted to be supporting the campaign.
 We know that there is no quick fix to end domestic abuse.
 It’s everyone’s business and it will take all of us, as individuals and agencies, to make it stop.
 In this guest blog, the newly appointed Chief Executive of SafeLives (http://www.safelives.org.uk/), Suzanne Jacob looks at the role the police and justice sector need to play to protect and support victims and effectively tackling domestic violence.

 We should all warmly welcome last week’s ONS data release which shows that the self-reported prevalence of domestic abuse is down to nearly 6%.
 It’s also welcome that, as a proportion of the total who say they have experienced domestic abuse, the number of people in contact with the police is rising, though still not enough to impact on the significant under-reporting of domestic violence which has been stubbornly flat for a long time.

 There will be many reasons why someone doesn’t speak to the police about the experience they’re having, from not recognising that experience as abuse or a crime, to considering that the consequences of police involvement with their family are too uncertain, risky or disruptive.
 Some will take notice of the reality or perception of conviction rates and sentencing decisions.
 It remains far more likely that a perpetrator of abuse will be convicted of the low level offence of criminal damage, rather than one or more serious offences attracting a custodial sentence.